effector/effector/docs/api/effector-react/useStore.md

 # `useStore(store)`

-Creates hook function, which subscribe to watcher, that observes changes in current store, so when recording results, the component will update automatically.
+Creates a hook function, which subscribes to watcher, that observes changes in the current store, so when recording results, the component will update automatically.

 #### Arguments